data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
-Must have the same data type as `x`.
+The returned array must have the same data type as `x`.

 ### <a name="bitwise_or" href="#bitwise_or">#</a> bitwise_or(x1, x2, /)